fabiog1901/pgworkload/README.md

 File `bank.yaml` is the data generation definition file.
 For each column of table `ref_data`, we deterministically generate random data.
-This file is meant as a guide to show what type of data can be generated, and what parameters are required.
+This file is meant as a guide to show what type of data can be generated, and what args are required.

 File `bank.py` defines the workload.
 The workload is defined as a class object.